rieckpil/progmot/content/post/one-year-course-release.md

 ### Support Purchase Power Parity from Day One

 We live in a world with different purchasing power and wages.

-A $159 online course is affordable for someone working for working in silicon valley.
+This $159 online course is affordable for someone working for working in silicon valley.
 That's not the case for all other countries around the globe.

 A developer earning only a quarter of the US median wages thinks twice before enrolling in this course.
 For some developers, the course for its base price is not affordable at all.

 Many companies adjust the prices for their products and services to the purchasing power of each country.
 This way, the relative costs for a product (e.g., 5% of the median monthly salary) should be the same for everyone.